tomoya-sforzando/etude-Prefect/README.md

 ## Prerequisites

-- A (Version x.y.z or higher)
+- Python 3.8 or higher
-  - B
-  - C
+  - Prefect
-- D
+- Docker
-  - E
+  - docker-compose

 ## How to